eliawad80/Cogip_byelias/README.md

 - Actually **deploy the website** on the server.
 - **Secure** the server as much as possible with things such as firewalls and [reverse proxy](https://www.cloudflare.com/en-gb/learning/cdn/glossary/reverse-proxy/).

 This challenge is special in that you receive a **potentially buggy**, **insecure** and **undocumented** website to deploy.
 Some word of caution though, don't get too scared at the sight of a piece of software you don't know.
 Take the time to research any new concepts or technologies and slowly try to put the pieces of the puzzle together.
+To spice things up and **practice**, you can first deploy the website locally then try to dockerize it.

 > **NOTE**: Depending on how you setup the database, you might have to change the values of the connection PHP script (`./databases/connection.php`) in the codebase.